jackHay22/HALite/README.md

 - Optionally, specify release version with ```./build --release 0.0.0``` (replace with desired release version)

 ## About
 - This project uses the Apache Commons Math Library.
-The licence for this can be found in:
+The license for this can be found in:
     - ```docs/APACHE_COMMONS_LICENCE.txt```

 ## Setup
 To setup the project, configure the following:
 - Add ```commons-math3-3.6.1.jar``` to a new folder called ```lib/```.
 This may also need to be added as an external library in eclipse.
+- Add ```pdfbox-app-2.0.12.jar``` to lib as well.

 ## Dependencies
 - Apache Commons Math3 3.6.1
+- PdfBox 2.0.12